colab/colab/docs/source/user.rst

 Install virtualenvwrapper

-Use this link to configure the virtualenvwreapper: https://virtualenvwrapper.readthedocs.org
+Use this link to configure the virtualenvwrapper: https://virtualenvwrapper.readthedocs.org

 Run the following command